GMLC-TDC/HELICS/docs/user-guide/orchestration.md

 ### Merlin

-A merlin specification has 2 main parts that control how a co-simulation may run.
-Some steps are not required so use the ones that are most appropriate for your co-simulation.
-Below we describe how you might use each step.
-We will be using the pi-exchange python example that can be found [here](https://github.com/GMLC-TDC/HELICS-Examples/tree/master/python/pi-exchange).
+A merlin specification has multiple parts that control how a co-simulation may run.
+Below we describe how each part can be used in a HELICS co-simulation workflow.
+For the sake of simplicity we are using the the pi-exchange python example that can be found [here](https://github.com/GMLC-TDC/HELICS-Examples/tree/master/python/pi-exchange).
 The goal will be to have merlin launch multiple pi-senders and pi-recievers.

-#### Merlin Spec variables and description
+#### Merlin workflow description and environment
-In addition to the main co-simulation launching steps, merlin also has description and and environment block.
+Merlin has a description and and environment block.
 The description block, describes the name and a short description about the study.
 ```
 description: